-While free two-day shipping and immediate access to thousands of products on one platform sounds like a dream, Amazon’s model only thrives at the expense of its workers and our shared planet.
+While free 2-day shipping and immediate access to thousands of products on one platform sounds like a dream, Amazon’s model thrives at the expense of its workers and our shared planet.

-Some argue that Amazon is just good at capitalism, but consumers can’t seem to shake the corporation’s ethical wrongdoings any longer.
-If you’re seeking alternatives to Amazon, shop with these more sustainable companies to feel good about where your money goes.
+Some argue that Amazon is simply “good at capitalism”, but consumers can’t shake the corporation’s ethical wrongdoings any longer.
+If you’re seeking alternatives to Amazon, shop with more sustainable companies and feel good about where your money goes.

 3 Reasons to Find Alternatives to Amazon

 Whether your skepticism of this mega-corporation is newly founded or deeply seated, here is some quick background to illustrate the reasons consumers are choosing to stop shopping at Amazon.

 1. Working Conditions & Supply Chains

 Amazon has more than 1 million employees working in everything from fulfillment to corporate.
 Since its inception in 1994, Amazon has done everything possible to suppress workers’ rights.
 Time and time again, the corporation has subdued union efforts and instead forced its employees to work in grim, fast-paced, and unsupportive environments.
 These issues most recently gained traction during COVID-19 outbreaks at Amazon fulfillment centers and the larger population learned of the hazardous conditions in these warehouses.

 A piece by The Guardian unearthed Amazon’s disregard for Chinese labor laws by employing school children in factories overnight to make Alexa and Kindle devices.
 These exploitative practices are commonplace for the corporation, which finds loopholes in local laws to force underage children to work for more than 10 hours a day as “interns” in hot, unhealthy conditions.

 2. Environmental Footprint